 From an economic perspective, the transition to knowledge-based economies in the Arab region is seriously impeded by the lack of supply and demand sides.
 From the demand perspective, the domestic demand and marketing for local knowledge products is seriously impeded by the lack of local demand for such products from the consumers sector and the producers sectors (industrial and agricultural sectors).
 From the supply perspective, the supply of local knowledge products and local production of knowledge is seriously impeded by the lack of economic, financial and human resources, and enabling environments.
-More specifically, the insufficient allocation of financial and human resources for building knowledge-based economies arises from a lack of funding, a lack of knowledge capital, a lack of investment and spending on knowledge, spending on education, R&D and scientific research, as the Arab countries do not spend more than 0.2% of their annual GDP on research areas (see Figure 2).
-In addition, the lack of human resources arises from the low enrolment in tertiary education, a lack of researchers and a lack of technical and engineering workers capable of maximising the acquisition, absorption, localisation and utilisation of technological knowledge (see Figure 3).
+More specifically, the insufficient allocation of financial and human resources for building knowledge-based economies arises from a lack of funding, a lack of knowledge capital, a lack of investment and spending on knowledge, spending on education, R&D and scientific research, as the Arab countries do not spend more than 0.2 per cent of their annual GDP on research areas (see Figure 1).
+In addition, the lack of human resources arises from the low enrolment in tertiary education, a lack of researchers and a lack of technical and engineering workers capable of maximising the acquisition, absorption, localisation and utilisation of technological knowledge (see Figure 2).
 The lack of human resources is attributed to poor educational systems, and the skills gap exists because of a mismatch between the educational systems outcomes and job and labour market requirements, and the brain drain and migration of high skilled young workers.
-The transition to knowledge-based economies in the Arab region is extremely impeded by the poor quality of education, the high incidence of a skills gap, the mismatch and the brain drain (cf. UNDP-AHDR, 2002; 2003; 2009).
-In particular, the impediment factors related to higher education and training are linked to the low quality of the educational system, low tertiary education enrollment rate (gross tertiary enrollment rate), weak local availability of specialised research and training services and the poor extent of staff training in most Arab countries.
+The transition to knowledge-based economies in the Arab region is extremely impeded by the poor quality of education. the high incidence of a skills gap, the mismatch and the brain drain (cf. UNDP-AHDR, 2002, 2003, 2009).
+In particular, the impediment factors related to higher education and training are linked to the low quality of the educational system, low tertiary education enrolment rate (gross tertiary enrolment rate), weak local availability of specialised research and training services and the poor extent of staff training in most Arab countries.
 The transition to knowledge-based economies in the Arab region is hampered not only by the poor quality of education, but also extremely impeded by the incidence of a skills gap and a mismatch between attained and required education.
 The literature shows the problem of the skills gap and its impact in firm performance and marginal progress towards knowledge-based development over the last decade in the Arab region.
-For instance, Schwalje, (2011 a; b) found that a disconnect between the skills developed in Arab skills-formation systems and those required by private sector employers relegates Arab businesses to contesting lower-skilled, non-knowledge-intensive industries, which has stalled knowledge-based development in the region (cf. Schwalje, 2011 a; b.
-Moreover, the World Bank (2008) found that "the MENA region education systems did not produce what the markets needed, and the markets were not sufficiently developed to absorb the educated labour force into the most efficient uses" (cf. the World Bank, 2011).
-Furthermore, the transition to knowledge-based economies in the Arab region is extremely impeded by the high incidence of brain drain.
-For instance, 45% of Arab students studying abroad do not return to their home countries; 34% of qualified medical doctors in Britain originate from the Arab countries, and the Arab region contributes 31% of the gualified migrants from developing countries to advanced Western countries, including 50% of medical doctors, 23% of engineers and 15% of scientists (cf. Zahlan, 2004). iii, iv
+For instance, Schwalie (2011a, b) found that a disconnect between the skills developed in Arab skills-formation systems and those required by private sector employers relegates Arab businesses to contesting lower-skilled, non-knowledgeintensive industries, which has stalled knowledge-based development in the region (cf. Schwalje, 2011a, b).
+Moreover, The World Bank (2008) found that "the MENA region education systems did not produce what the markets needed, and the markets were not sufficiently developed to absorb the educated labour force into the most efficient uses" (cf. The World Bank, 2011).
+Furthermore, the transition to knowledgebased economies in the Arab region is extremely impeded by the high incidence of brain drain.
+For instance, 45 per cent of Arab students studying abroad do not return to their home countries; 34 per cent of qualified medical doctors in Britain originate from the Arab countries, and the Arab region contributes 31 per cent of the qualified migrants from developing countries to advanced Western countries, including 50 per cent of